Parametric Mie resonances and directional amplification in time-modulated scatterers: Parametric Mie resonances in time-modulated spheres

 where $\eta$ is a coupling parameter linearly proportional to modulation strength~$M$.
 Solving system~\r{eq5}, we obtain the threshold value of modulation strength $M_{\rm thr} \propto \gamma_{\rm tot} + \frac{1}{2\gamma_{\rm tot}} \Delta \w^2 $ for parametric amplification in the sphere.
-This value provides a qualitative description of the spectral lineshapes of the parametric Mie resonances in Fig.~\ref{fig3}.
-Indeed, the lines represent parabolas shifted from the vertical axis by a distance proportional to the decay rate~$\gamma_{\rm tot}$.
-For modes with higher multipolar orders~$\nu$, the decay rate due to radiation loss is smaller, which results in their closer proximity to the vertical axis in Fig.~\ref{fig3}.
-By selecting points where lines intersect, we can find an optimal configuration of~$M$ and~$R$ which ensures simultaneous parametric amplification of two different modes.
-The orientation of these modes is locked when the sphere is illuminated by incident light.
-Thus, variation of the modulation strength~$M$ provides a qualitatively new route to achieve directional scattering by the sphere.
+This value provides a qualitative description of the spectral lineshapes of the parametric Mie resonances (note that in Fig.~\ref{fig3} the logarithm of $M$ is plotted).
+For modes with higher multipolar orders~$\nu$, the decay rate due to radiation loss~$\gamma_{\rm tot}$ is smaller, which results in deeper dips.